Skip to main content

 Dispute:

-A disagreement regarding a claim or utilization review decision.
+• A disagreement about a claim or utilization review decision.

 Reconsideration:

-A reconsideration is a formal review of a previous claim reimbursement or coding decision, or a claim that requires reprocessing where the denial is not based on medical necessity or where outpatient services were denied for not receiving precertification.
+• A formal review of a previous claim reimbursement or coding decision, or a claim that needs reprocessing when the denial is not based on medical necessity or missing prior authorization for non-inpatient services.

 Appeal:

-An appeal is a written request by a practitioner/organizational provider to change:
+• A written request by a practitioner or organizational provider to change:

 • An adverse reconsideration decision

-• A denial for non-inpatient hospital services that were denied for not receiving prior approval
+• A denial for non-inpatient hospital services due to missing prior approval

-Issues related to decisions made during the claims adjudication process, including those that result in an overpayment (i.e., related to the provider contract, our claims payment policies, processing error, etc.).
+• Decisions made during the claims adjudication process, such as those related to the provider contract, claims payment policies or processing error.

-Issues related to decisions made during the precertification, concurrent or retrospective review processes for services that require precertification.
-For these types of issues, the practitioner/organizational provider appeal process only applies to appeals received subsequent to the services being rendered.
+• Decisions made during precertification, concurrent or retrospective review for services that require precertification.
+For these cases, the practitioner and organizational provider appeals process applies only after services have been rendered.
 The member appeal process applies to appeals related to pre-service or concurrent medical necessity decisions.

 The Dispute Process